raoul2000/yii2-workflow/guide/workflow-source.md

 representation in terms of PHP objects.

 The main Workflow Source component included in the *SimpleWorkflow* package is `raoul2000\workflow\source\php\WorkflowPhpSource`.
 It is designed to process workflow definition provided as regular PHP Arrays.
-In this chapter we will use this component to describe general features.

 ## Workflow Objects